Secluded & Quiet Islands In Greece

 How To Get To Skyros

 Ferries to Skyros depart from the island of Evia, with 2 or 3 ferry crossings per day.
-Alternatively, you can reach Skyros from the bigger Alonissos Island if you’re traveling in the summer.
+Alternatively, you can reach Skyros from the bigger Alonissos Island if you travel in the summer.

-It is also possible to reach Skyros with a domestic flight from Athens or Thessaloniki.
-However, you need to book a taxi or rent a car as the main village is about 17 km from the airport.
+Reaching Skyros with a domestic flight from Athens or Thessaloniki is also possible.
+However, you must book a taxi or rent a car as the main village is about 17 km from the airport.

 What To Do In Skyros

-Being a relatively small island and certainly entirely off the beaten path, there is not much to do on Skyros, making it the ideal destination for a peaceful stay by the sea.
+Being a relatively tiny island and certainly entirely off the beaten path, Skyros has little to do, making it the ideal destination for a peaceful stay by the sea.

 Skyros is a perfect place for those who love long beach days, with the pristine shore for swimming, exploring the seabed, and enjoying the most traditional seafood in a tranquil tavern by the sea.